dom-ini/file-manager/README.md

 # file-manager
 Simple file manager built with PyQt5.
 Python 3.8.3.
+Tested on Windows and Linux.

+# Dependencies
+The required libraries are: PyQt5, pyperclip and (if using Windows) pywin32.

 # Main Features
-- creating new files and directories
+- Creating new files and directories,
-- navigation: step back, step forward and directory up
+- Navigation: step back, step forward and directory up,
-- copy, copy as path, cut, paste, rename, delete
+- Copy, copy as path, cut, paste, rename, delete,
-- bulk renamer for files
+- Bulk renamer for files,
-- sorting by chosen column
+- Sorting by chosen column,
-- filtering files and directories4
+- Filtering files and directories,
-- drag and drop mode for moving files
+- Drag and drop mode for moving files.

 ### Directory creating
 <img src='gifs/file_tab.gif' width=600px>